Habet/datamotus.github.io/_posts/2019-12-20-Shapley-value-regression.md

     ## [1] 0.2084265

-Finally, calculated values are re-based so that they add up to 1:
+<p> Finally, calculated values are re-based so that they add up to 1:

 ``` {.r}
 shaplev1 <- data.frame(ShapValT1 = ShapValT1/(ShapValT1+ShapValT2),